Optimal Sensing Protocol for Statistically Polarized Nano-NMR with NV Centers

-\emph{Experimental results and data analysis} --- To test our theoretical model we perform nano-NMR measurements on statistically polarized samples with single shallow NV centers.
-For both protocols we record the signal coming from hydrogen nuclei in a Fluka immersion oil (Fluka 10976) with a Larmor frequency $\approx 2\,\mathrm{MHz}$ (see Appendix~\ref{AppendixA} and \cite{Staudenmaier2022} for further details).
+\textit{Experimental results and data analysis.}--- To test our theoretical model, we perform nano-NMR measurements on statistically polarized samples with single shallow NV centers.
+For both protocols we record the signal coming from hydrogen nuclei in an immersion oil (Fluka 10976) with a Larmor frequency $\approx 2\,\mathrm{MHz}$ (see Appendix~\ref{AppendixA} and Ref.~\cite{Staudenmaier2022} for further details).

-Data post-processing is important for successful nano-NMR, especially when $(\delta/2\pi) T_D < 1$.
-Minimizing estimation errors requires using efficient estimators such as MLE \cite{Dekking2005}, that saturate the Cram\'er-Rao bound.
+Data postprocessing is important for successful nano-NMR, especially when $(\delta/2\pi) T_D < 1$.
+Minimizing estimation errors requires using efficient estimators such as MLE \cite{Dekking2005}, that can saturate the Cram\'er-Rao bound.
 Contrary to that, the typically employed Fourier transform offers sufficient statistics for parameter estimation only for signals with well separated frequencies and high signal-to-noise ratio.
-Moreover, estimating frequencies from Fourier peaks is sub-optimal \cite{Bretthorst1988}, explaining its failure in the challenging nano-NMR regimes, which feature highly fluctuating coupling parameters and where frequencies come from, e.g., J-couplings, or are so close that their difference is smaller than $1/T_D$.
+Moreover, estimating frequencies from Fourier peaks is sub-optimal \cite{Bretthorst1988}, explaining its failure in the challenging nano-NMR regimes, which feature highly fluctuating coupling parameters and for frequency splittings that are smaller than $1/T_D$.